 Master Compost and Solid Waste Course

-This is an eight-week course that will be held from February through March 2016.
-Each class will take place Tuesday evenings for three hours in San Mateo County.
+As part of the County of San Mateo's Sustainability Academy (formerly known as the RecycleWorks Volunteer Academy), this is an eight-week course that will be held from October through December 2016.
+Each class will take place on Tuesday evenings for three and a half hours in San Mateo County.

 As a participant, you'll leave the course with in-depth knowledge of backyard and vermicomposting, an understanding of soil biodiversity and all the benefits of adding compost to your soil, and an overview of waste reduction practices.
 The class is instructed in a hands-on style that teaches participants concrete skills, as well as the theory behind those skills.

 For those participants that attend and complete at least seven out of eight of the course's classes, they will each get a choice of taking home their own backyard or vermicomposting unit, as a congratulatory gift from the program for successfully completing the course!

 After the completion of the course, we require that you volunteer 40 hours of your time using the skills that you learned in the class to promote resource conservation.
 We support and encourage you to find volunteer activities that are most interesting, fulfilling, and fun for you!